-According to Deutsche Telekom, the trial showed that slices can be created in less than a minute.
+According to Deutsche Telekom, the global 5G partnership trial showed that slices can be created in less than a minute.
 Plus, automating the network slicing can help the operator allocate the right amount of network resources for each individual slice.

 Location: Suwon, South Korea

 Details: KT said in late October that it completed early 5G testing with Samsung at its campus in Suwon, South Korea.
 The Korean operator didn’t provide many details about its findings but said that it is working with other operators like Verizon, SK Telecom, and NTT DoCoMo as part of the Open 5G Trial Specification Group to collaborate on a common 5G spec.
 The operator’s goal is to have a mobile 5G trial at the PyeongChang 2018 Winter Olympic Games.